pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 The reference implementation
 ----------------------------

 We are ready to start coding.
-We'll start with the most naive and straightforward version possible, which we'll call the reference implementation.
+We'll start with the most na&iuml;ve and straightforward version possible, which we'll call the reference implementation.
 The name indicates that both correctness and performance of other implementations will be tested against this one.